MetaMask/metamask-docs/snaps/concepts/design-guidelines.md

 **Name**

-When naming your snap, it is important to keep the name short and easy to remember.
-The name should be **21 characters maximum**, **including spaces**, to ensure that it is easy to read and fits comfortably on small screens.
+Your snap's name should be short and easy to remember.
+It should be **21 characters maximum**, **including spaces**, to ensure that it is easy to read and fits comfortably on small screens.

 :::note How to (not) name your snap